-Our Board of Directors authorized stock repurchase programs under which we may repurchase up to 5,500,000 shares of our Common Stock.
-During fiscal 2016, we repurchased 1,201,402 shares under these programs.
-As of June 30, 2016, 1,063,158 shares were available for additional repurchase under these programs.
+In April 2016, our Board of Directors authorized a stock repurchase program totaling 1.0 million shares.
+This was in addition to the previously-approved program to repurchase up to 4.5 million shares.
+During fiscal 2017, we repurchased 642,277 shares under these programs.
+As of June 30, 2017, 872,481 shares were available for additional repurchase under the current program.
 Upon repurchase, the shares are restored to the status of authorized but unissued shares and we record them as a reduction in the number of shares of Common Stock issued and outstanding in our consolidated financial statements.